 The participant will not realize income when a performance share is granted, but will realize ordinary income when shares are transferred to him or her.
 The amount of such income will be equal to the fair market value of such transferred shares on the date of transfer.
-The Company will be entitled to a tax deduction at the same time and in the same amount as the participant recognizes ordinary income as a result of the transfer of shares.
+The Company will be entitled to a deduction for federal income tax purposes at the same time and in the same amount as the participant is considered to have realized ordinary income as a result of the transfer of shares.